jllopezpino/blog/_posts/2015-09-75-online-resources-data-science-and-analysis.md

 * "[Machine Learning Gremlins](https://www.youtube.com/watch?v=tleeC-KlsKA)" is a presentation on common machine learning mistakes by Ben Hamner (Kaggle).
 * Because we don't always need exact answers, this [introduction to stream mining](https://www.youtube.com/watch?v=u08tNk2jgPY) by Mikio Braun can be very useful to you.
 * If you want a wider vision of artificial intelligence, [these lectures](https://www.youtube.com/playlist?list=PLnvKubj2-I2LhIibS8TOGC42xsD3-liux) from the AI course taught at MIT by Patrick Winston.
+* The lectures of the course "CS273a: Introduction to Machine Learning" by Prof. Alex Ihler (UCI) are [available on Youtube](https://www.youtube.com/playlist?list=PLaXDtXvwY-oDvedS3f4HW0b4KxqpJ_imw).
 * Choosing a machine learning model can be a cumbersome task.
 That's why we have automatic machine learning to assist model selection.
 [These slides](http://tdj.si/automl_pydataberlin.pdf) are a good entry point to it.
 * For a good picture of the state of the art of neural networks and deep learning, you can find tutorials and workshops of the NIPS 2014 conference in [this YouTube channel](https://www.youtube.com/user/NeuralInformationPro/feed).
-You can also find this [summary of the conference](http://blogs.technet.com/b/machinelearning/archive/2014/12/16/machine-learning-trends-from-nips-2014.aspx) by John Platt (Microsoft Research)..
+You can also find this [summary of the conference](http://blogs.technet.com/b/machinelearning/archive/2014/12/16/machine-learning-trends-from-nips-2014.aspx) by John Platt (Microsoft Research).
 * You can find a good explanation of SGD and ALS for matrix factorization [in this Quora thread](https://www.quora.com/What-is-the-Alternating-Least-Squares-method-in-recommendation-systems).

 # Statistics